Southern Cross Austereo: Exit from television

 On 17 December 2024, Southern Cross Austereo announced the sale of their regional television licenses in Regional Queensland, Southern NSW/ACT and Regional Victoria to Network 10.
 As part of the sale, SCA will receive a share of profits from the stations for the first 5 years post-completion.
 The sale was completed on 1 March 2025.

 On 27 February 2025, Southern Cross Austereo announced the sale of their remaining regional television licenses to Australian Digital Holdings.
 By that May, the deal had fallen through and it was announced that Seven West Media would instead acquire the remaining television stations from SCA for $3.75 Million.
 The sale of these stations to Seven West Media was finalised on 1 July 2025, marking SCA’s exit from television.

-Proposed Merger with Seven West Media
+Merger with Seven West Media

-Following Seven West Media’s acquisition of SCA’s remaining television assets in July 2025 and SCA’s exit from television, Seven and parents company Southern Cross Media announced their intention to merge by early 2026.
+Following Seven West Media’s acquisition of SCA’s remaining television assets in July 2025 and SCA’s exit from television, Seven and parent company Southern Cross Media announced their intention to merge by early 2026.
+The merger was completed on 7 January 2026.
 Seven West Media’s CEO Jeff Howard is to lead the merged companies as CEO and Manager Director.